 - Meet the landlord’s rent qualifications

-There are programs available designed to help with the cost of rent.
+There are programs that assist with housing through helping with the cost of rent.
 A common program is the Housing Choice Voucher Program, also known as Section 8.
 This is a program where the recipient will receive a voucher that is eligible to go towards rent from any place that accepts vouchers and passes state inspections.

 The Section 8 program is when a voucher that was provided to a qualifying tenant pays a portion of their rent.
 Typically, the local public housing authority will set a voucher amount based on eligibility.
 You may be eligible to have your housing voucher cover the entire cost of rent or you can have it go towards a more expensive rent and pay the difference.
 In order to qualify for this program, you will need to: